mergestat/mergestat-lite/README.md

 ```
 cat query.sql | askgit
 ```

-There are also a number of preset queries provided by default Use `--preset <query-key>` to use one of the preset queries.
+There are also a number of preset queries provided by default.
-To add new preset queries edit the file /pkg/tui/conf.go
+Use `--preset <query-key>` to supply one.

 By default, output will be an ASCII table.
 Use `--format json` or `--format csv` for alternatives.